 2. “Murphy” will keep visiting you.
 Murphy, owner of Murphy’s Law does not care that this is deployment #13.
 Murphy doesn’t care that your kids are throwing up and you have no more clean sheets.
 He is Murphy.
 That washing machine is going down!

 3. “Is he home?” is code for “Is he dead.”
 When the TV news tells you of a helicopter crash before your husband’s command can break the news to you will always be just wrong.
-Your parents will call asking “Is he home.”
-They will use it like a code for “Is he dead?”
+Your parents will call asking “Is he home?”
+They will use it as a code for “Is he dead?”
 Not.
 Cool.

-5. You will worry about post war fallout.
+5. You will worry about post-war fallout.
 Yes, you will be excited and relieved when experts predict the troops will (mostly) be home from Afghanistan by the end of the year.
+(Again.)
 But you should know that the service members will then be dealing with TBI’s and PTSD.
 Those real things will affect more service members than the general public (or you) can fully realize.

 6. The service member does have it worse.
 You will be right there with every other wife in a military marriage who would tell her husband, “You have it easier.
 You are the one who leaves.
 You have no idea how hard it is without you.”

 Then you will figure out you have that wrong.
 The service member has it worse.
-While you were at home counting the minutes until the kids go to bed, the guys will be out there (wherever the “there” of the moment is) also counting down the minutes until the kids go to bed.
+While you were at home counting the minutes until the kids go to bed, they will be out there (wherever the “there” of the moment is) also counting down the minutes until the kids go to bed.
 The minutes they are missing.
-The hours, days, months, and sometimes years at a time that go by without them.
+The hours, days, months and sometimes years at a time that go by without them.